FAQs

 • When is the best time of year to plant a tree?

-The best time to plant a tree is during the dormant season, typically in early spring or fall, when temperatures are cooler and rainfall is more abundant.
-When planting large trees, it's important to provide ample space for their roots to grow.
-According to PennState Extension, large trees need at least five feet by 10 feet by four feet deep space, providing 200 cubic feet of fertile soil.
-Be sure to consult locally certified arborists to ensure you are planting trees native to your location, which will help ensure the health and longevity of your newly planted trees.
+The ideal planting season for trees is during their dormant period, typically in early spring or fall when temperatures are milder and rainfall is more frequent.
+For larger trees, it's crucial to provide sufficient space for root development.
+According to PennState Extension, substantial trees require at least 200 cubic feet of fertile soil, with dimensions of five feet by ten feet by four feet deep.
+We recommend consulting with our locally certified arborists to select native species appropriate for your location, which will significantly enhance the health and lifespan of your newly planted trees.

 • How often should I water a newly planted tree?